zopefoundation/Zope/README.txt

 Mailing list
 ------------

-You can contact and discuss the development of Zope2 itself on the Zope mailing list (zope@zope.org).
+You can contact and discuss Zope2 on the Zope mailing list (zope@zope.org).
 To subscribe to the list send mail to zope-request@zope.org with "subscribe" in the subject line.